 Through effective collaboration with stakeholders, adherence to regulatory guidelines, and the application of sound engineering principles, the airport was able to meet the policy requirements related to the containment of environmentally harmful liquids.
 This achievement showcased the ability to navigate complex environmental and engineering considerations and resulted in a safer and more sustainable operating environment for Brisbane Airport and its surrounding areas.

-International hangar construction specialist, BettaBuilt appointed Fire Engineering Solutions to design a least cost fire protection system that met the airport environmental policy, complied with the Building Code of Australia and minimised the risk of fire damage to aircraft within the hangar.
+Fire Engineering Solutions (FES) was engaged by BettaBuilt, an international hangar construction specialist, to design a cost-effective fire protection system that would adhere to the airport’s environmental policy, comply with the Building Code of Australia, and mitigate the risk of fire damage to aircraft within the hangar.

-The risk of fire damage to aircraft is well sated in FM Global Loss Prevention Data Sheet 7-93N (3.1) “Tests by the US Federal Aviation Authority and others indicate that an aircraft fuselage skin will fail within 45 seconds from a flammable liquid fire exposure”.
+Recognizing the critical importance of safeguarding aircraft, it was essential to develop a fire protection system that could effectively respond to flammable liquid fires and prevent significant damage within a limited timeframe.
+As stated in FM Global Loss Prevention Data Sheet 7-93N (3.1), “Tests by the US Federal Aviation Authority and others indicate that an aircraft fuselage skin will fail within 45 seconds from a flammable liquid fire exposure”.

 While NFPA 409 provides various options for fire protection in hangars, none of them offered a sufficiently rapid response time to ensure the preservation of aircraft.
 Therefore, FES undertook a performance-based approach to design a fire suppression system that met the FM guidelines and complied with NFPA 11.
 High expansion foam was selected as the primary agent to achieve the desired level of protection while minimizing the volume of the capture tank.